-The QCA also notes that when informing customers of changes in their 2013-14 bills, entities provided information on the increase in bills that only related to changes in retail-distribution prices.
-For customers to understand the implications of changes to their bills, entities should in future provide their customers with comprehensive information on the increase in each component of the bill and the overall (net) change.
+The QCA also notes that when informing customers of changes in their 2013-14 bills, entities provided information on the increase in bills that focussed on retail-distribution prices.
+Retailers should explain the reasons for the change in each part of the bill as well as the overall change.